gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 For option with no separate damper board.

+These instructions start with building hardware.
+Another option is to start with firmware.
+Goto Step #3 and compile the firmware and libraries.
+No hardware needed.
+The code may even run on a breadboarded Teensy (?), if comment out the Ethernet code.
+Useful for getting familiar with the code.
+Then, return to hardware Step #0.

 ## (0) Prepare

 * Read this and other documentation (including help and warning files).